doofinder/doofinder-woocommerce/doofinder-for-woocommerce/readme.txt

 == Changelog ==

+= 2.4.7 =
+- Fixed a bug in the reserved field names message.

 = 2.4.6 =
-- Generate callback without depending on friendly urls
+- Generate callback without depending on friendly urls.

 = 2.4.5 =
 - Tested in WordPress 6.6.1 and applied full automatic reformat according to the WordPress PHP coding standards.